OnePingtoRuleThemAll/Planorama/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request with a detailed description of your changes.

+## Acknowledgements
+Planorama was inspired by all four of our group members.
+We would like to thank the open-source community for their immensely invaluable contributions, as well as all class lessons and provided documentation.
+We relied heavily on our TA's and instructors during this project.
 ## Licesnse
 The Planorama App is released under the MIT License